CleitonAmbrosio/CleitonAmbrosio/README.md

 ## About

-I am currently looking for opportunities as a *Data Scientist*, but I also hold a *MSc degree in Physics*.
+I am currently working as a *Jr Data Science Analyst*, but I also hold a *MSc degree in Physics*.

 I have been studying Data Science since April/2021 and, thus, I have 5 months of professional experience in the area by working on the projects detailed below.
 Much of that is due to being part of a private Data Science Community with +400 members, which features the development of a variety of Data projects, study groups and discussion sessions with aspirants and professionals in the Data field.